forestgrape/people_interactions/conflicts/yugoslavia_breakup.md

 ## Appendix
 ### Looking Forward
-European integration in the long run and possibly Open Balkans Project as a bridge seem a viable path onwards.
+European integration in the long run and possibly EWR and the Open Balkans Project as bridges seem a viable path onwards.

 > Some reason for Open Balkans [as a bridge]:
-> * Deeper integration with the EU seems more likely with a single well organized group instead of many small states.
-A better cooperation is important as the EU surrounds the Balkan and a full membership may take time as the accession of many small states seems unlikely as long as the EU has not reformed its decision processes and such a reform is not immediate.
+> * A well organized group facilitates a deeper integration with EU. // A better cooperation is important as the EU surrounds the Balkan and a full membership may take time as the accession of many small states seems unlikely as long as the EU has not reformed its decision processes and such a reform is not immediate.
 > * The economies can develope within a larger market which usually increases efficiency and competitiveness and [thereby] prepares the economies for the European and world-wide markets.
 > * Benefits for people such as free movement and student exchanges.